 Geogrids for reinforcement application are made with a variety of polymeric material such as HDPE, polyester (PET), polypropylene (PP) and other resins such as PVA.

 Extruded geogrids using HDPE, were first made in the United Kingdom by Netlon Ltd (now Tensar) in the mid-70s, followed by the Italian Tenax.

-Woven geogrids are manufactured by weaving or knitting process from polymer multifilaments.
+Woven and knitted geogrids are manufactured by weaving or knitting process from polymer multi-filaments.
 Although PET yarns are by far the most widely used, fiberglass, nylon and PVA yarns are also possible.
 In this process hundreds of continuous polymer fibers are gathered together to form yarns that are woven into longitudinal and transverse ribs with large open spaces between.
 The crossovers are joined by knitting or intertwining before the entire unit is protected by a subsequent coating.
-The geogrid coating varies between acrylic, EVA, PVC, SBR or bitumen to provide added protection against environmental attack and construction induced-damages. are using this technique.
-As the manufacturing technology is relatively flexible and quick with respect to others, there are possibly as many as thirty companies manufacturing coated yarn-type geogrids on a worldwide basis, from European based companies (such as Huesker, Alpe Adria Textiles or Tencate) to Far East based companies such Strata (India), ACE (Taiwan) or Hock Technology (China), to name a few.
+The geogrid coating varies between acrylic, EVA, PVC, SBR or bitumen to provide added protection against environmental attack and construction induced-damages.
+As the manufacturing technology is relatively flexible and quick with respect to others, there are possibly as many as thirty companies manufacturing coated yarn-type geogrids on a worldwide basis, from European based companies (such as Huesker, Alpe Adria Textil or Tencate) to Far East based companies such Strata (India), ACE (Taiwan) or Hock Technology (China), to name a few.

 In the reinforcement application where the direction of the major stresses are known, as in walls and slopes, unidirectional (or uniaxial), geogrids are usually used.
 If the applied stresses come from random directions, bidirectional (or biaxial) geogrids are preferred.